NON-DAIRY MILK SUBSTITUTES: EVERYTHING YOU NEED TO KNOW

 Cashew Milk

 You probably did not know that one of your favorite nuts can be made into milk.
 Cashew milk is made from cashew nuts mixed with water.
 It is rich in taste with a creamy texture, and its distinct nutty flavor makes it a great additive to smoothies, coffee, and desserts.
 So, is cashew milk good for you?
-A cup of this milk contains approximately 50 calories, 2 grams of carbohydrates, 4 grams of fat, and protein.
+A cup of this milk contains approximately 50 calories, 2 grams of carbohydrates, 4 grams of fat, and a gram of protein.
 Its low protein content makes it unsuitable for people who require high-protein diets, but it works wonders for those who want to reduce their daily calorie intake and regulate their blood sugar levels.
 It is also a non-dairy substitute that is easy to prepare at home.

 Soy Milk